-Tree Pruning Essentials Lindsey Purcell, Purdue University Pruning is a necessary arboriculture practice on trees in the built environment and this activity has a major impact on plant processes.
-To prune properly, it is important to understand both the proper methods, dosage and influence on the plant system.
-This presentation explains the essential information needed to prune trees properly and according to current research and best management practices.
+Tree Pruning Essentials Lindsey Purcell, Purdue University What are the critical points for making the cut that is best for the tree?
+Pruning has been called “one of the best, worst maintenance practices” performed on trees and has a major impact on plant processes.
+To prune properly, it is important to understand the proper techniques, dose and impact on the plant.
+Get essential information on how to make better cuts according to best management practices.

 ID and Importance of Wood Decay Fungi Christine Balk, The Davey Tree Expert Company

 Wood decay fungi are all around us!
 Fungi don’t follow rules and, therefore, do not take the safety of arborists into consideration.
 It is crucial as arborists to understand the benefits and risks of fungi in urban environments and how to properly identify them.

 SRS Climbing Systems – Work Positioning Techniques Aaron Feather, CTSP, Cumberland Valley Tree Service This presentation will cover the technical work-positioning techniques involved with SRS climbing systems.

 Tree Climbing Solutions & Technical Tips Sponsored by Petzl

 Rudy Rutemiller, Petzl This session will give an overview of tree access, climbing, and rescue systems.
 Rudy will offer us some great Petzl-approved climbing solutions to increase safety and productivity.
 Intermediate climbers and safety managers should look for a front-row seat.

 Return of Cicadas in 2021: Biology, Damage and Management Dr Michael Raupp, University of Maryland – Entomology